AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 A typical course life cycle looks as follows:

-* **Draft** -When an author completes creating a course and saving it.
+* **Draft** –When an author completes creating a course and saving it.
 At this state, course is not available yet for learners.
-* **Published** -When an author completes publishing a course.
+* **Published** –When an author completes publishing a course.
 At this state, the course is available for learners to enroll.
 You can also edit a course at this state.
-* **Retired** - After publishing a course, an author can move it to a retired state if the author doesn't want the course to appear in course catalog for learners.
+* **Retired** – After publishing a course, an author can move it to a retired state if the author doesn’t want the course to appear in course catalog for learners.
-* **Deleted** - A course under deleted state is when it is removed completely from the Adobe Learning Manager application.
-Only authors can delete courses when they are in Draft or Retired states.
+* **Deleted** – A course under deleted state is when it is removed completely from the Adobe Captivate Prime application.
+Only authors can delete courses when they are in Draft or Retired states.&nbsp;

 ![](assets/typical-course-lifecycle.png)